-If you suspect you have AS, your first step is to go to your GP or family physician If your GP suspects AS, you should be referred to a rheumatologist at a hospital.
+If you suspect you have axSpA, your first step is to go to your GP or family physician.
+If your GP suspects axSpA, you should be referred to a rheumatologist at a hospital.

-A rheumatologist is a doctor specializing in conditions such as AS.
+A rheumatologist is a doctor specializing in conditions such as axSpA.
 They will confirm if your condition is AS, decide the initial treatment, and oversee the long-term management of your condition.

-Tests that might be used to help diagnose your AS include:
+Tests that might be used to help diagnose axSpA include: